Aelto/tw3-random-encounters-reworked/docs/guides/third-party-creatures.md

     }

     // -------------------------------------------------------------------------
-    // this is the food chain and influences of this creature towards the other
+    // This is the food chain and influences of this creature towards the other
     // creatures of the ecosystem.
 If you don't want to bother with this,
-    // simply set `influences.no_influence` to every line this.ecosystem_impact = (new EcosystemCreatureImpactBuilder in thePlayer)
+    // simply set `influences.no_influence` to every line. this.ecosystem_impact = (new EcosystemCreatureImpactBuilder in thePlayer)

+	// Small creatures below.
       .influence(influences.kills_them) //CreatureHUMAN
       .influence(influences.friend_with) //CreatureARACHAS
       .influence(influences.friend_with) //CreatureENDREGA